Liver transplantation: Biliary complications

 Biliary complications include biliary stenosis, biliary leak, and ischemic cholangiopathy.
 The risk of ischemic cholangiopathy increases with longer durations of cold ischemia time, which is the time that the organ does not receive blood flow (after death/removal until graft placement).
+Biliary complications are routinely treated with Endoscopic Retrograde Cholangiopancreatography (ERCP), percutaneous drainage, or sometimes re-operation.

 Vascular complications

 Vascular complications include thrombosis, stenosis, pseudoaneurysm, and rupture of the hepatic artery.
 Venous complications occur less often compared with arterial complications, and include thrombosis or stenosis of the portal vein, hepatic vein, or vena cava.